solismaa/RS-wiki-Darkmode/.less/README.md

 * Always use the command line to compile
   * Use `npm install -g less` to install the compiler.
 You only have to do this once.
   * Then in the root directory of the repository use `lessc ./.less/Darkmode.less Darkmode.css` to turn the .less files into the final .css file
-* Use Grunt to automate compilation on save
+* Use Gulp to automate compilation on save
-  * Install the `grunt` command with `npm install -g grunt-cli`
+  * Install the `gulp` command with `npm install -g gulp-cli`
   * Install all dependencies in the root of the repository with `npm install`
   * You only have to do the above two lines once.
-[More info about installing grunt](https://gruntjs.com/getting-started)
+[More info about installing gulp](https://github.com/gulpjs/gulp/blob/v3.9.1/docs/getting-started.md)
-  * Run the grunt autocompile function by typing `grunt` in the console.
-Now everytime you save any of the .less files Darkmode.css will automaticly update.
+  * Now typing `gulp` in the console.
+Now everytime you save any of the .less files Darkmode.css will automaticly update and changes will be visible in the browser.
 You only have to run this command once until you terminate it with `ctrl + c`

 ### Using Crunch
 If you don't like using the terminal there is another option for you.